renatehauser/mt_fs21_ex3/README.md

     ./scripts/generate_fact.sh

-Generate some more samples when giving some words to start generation with as input:
+Generate some more samples when giving some words to start generation with an input:

     ./scripts/generate_fact_with_input.sh